top of page

 What Congress Is Working On

 House Transportation and Infrastructure Committee Chairman Sam Graves — who announced in March 2026 that this will be his final year in Congress — has made completing the surface transportation reauthorization bill his top remaining legislative priority.
-At the U.S. Chamber's Keep America Moving Summit, Chairman Graves said, "My priorities — I would like to do the best that I can to shore up the Highway Trust Fund.
-We haven't seen any new money in it in 30 years."
 Despite his announced retirement Graves has committed to finishing the job, stating he plans to "finish this last term the same way I started, full speed ahead."
-(Source: U.S. Chamber of Commerce Keep America Moving Summit)
+(Source: Roll Call, March 2026)

 Permitting Reform Is on the Table